de-centralized-systems/sssmp/docs/Specification.md

 as its index.
 This ensures that shares of multiple different sessions do not get mixed and thus confused with each other.

-Note that, if shares of multiple different sessions with large $n$ values get mixed, this might lead to a situation where it is no longer computationally feasible to perform a brute-force search to find the valid combinations which allow for the reconstruction of the original secrets.
+Note that, if shares of multiple different sessions with large $n$ values become mixed, this might lead to a situation where it is no longer computationally feasible to perform a brute-force search to find the valid combinations that allow for the reconstruction of the original secrets.

 ### Minimal secret size and intended use case